rachelisraeli/BankProject/README.md

 To run the project:

 1. Start the application:

     ```
     dotnet run
     ```
-2. The application will be hosted on `http://localhost:5000` by default.
+3. The application will be hosted on `http://localhost:5000` by default.

 ## Contact
-For any inquiries or issues, please contact @rachelisraeli.
+For any inquiries or issues, please contact Rachel - r0504172638@gmail.com.